BWU THEORY OF INTERVENTION

 Once we feel reasonably safe and secure we begin to consider how we can ensure that we really are loved and have a place in the community where we feel we belong.
 Our sense of self-respect and personal dignity depends on the sense of love and belonging, but also on the sense of independence, of confidence that we are making a worthwhile contribution in the world.
 And once all these needs are met it is normal to want to develop all the gifts and possibilities that are hidden within us.

-All these needs are important and deeply part of our God-given human nature.
+All these needs are important and deeply a part of our God-given human nature.
 We should not regard some as higher and others as lower.
 Some are more urgent, but not more important than others.
-In special situations the urgency of needs may be changed, as for instance in a liberation struggle for human rights and dignity when people leave those whom
+In special situations, the urgency of needs may be changed, as for instance in a liberation struggle for human rights and dignity when people leave those whom

 they love and endure hunger and cold and even risk their lives to bring about change.
 We will never get people deeply involved in the struggle to transform their world unless we begin with the needs that they are experiencing most strongly at the time.